genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 ## Deploying the application

-Now we have to deploy our application, the positions-app-tutorial product.
+Now we have to deploy our application, the positions-app-tutorial product:

-Usage:
 ```shell
 ./gradlew :genesisproduct-position-app-tutorial:positions-app-tutorial-deploy:deploy-genesisproduct-positions-app-tutorial.zip #On the IntelliJ terminal
 ```